ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 After collecting the Evidence of other Attesters, this inside Verifier verifies them using Endorsements and Appraisal Policies (obtained the same way as any other Verifier), to generate Attestation Results.
-The inside Verifier then sends the Attestation Results of other Attesters, whether in the same conveyance protocol as the Evidence or not, to the outside Verifier.
+The inside Verifier then conveys the Attestation Results of other Attesters, whether in the same conveyance protocol as the Evidence or not, to the outside Verifier.